sbpo/frontend-challenge-weld/README.md

 - When updating data, it would be nice to show which item in the list is currently being edited.
 - When deleting an item, it would be nice to only display loading on the item being deleted.
-- It could be usefull to crate some kind of automated testing, either using unit tests of vital components, or E2E tests using something like Cypress.io
+- It could be useful to create some kind of automated testing, either using unit tests of vital components, or E2E tests using something like Cypress.io